Home Features Docs Blog Philosophy Examples FAQ Live Demo Hosting

 Production-ready.

-Build reactive, real-time applications with Django and Python. djust 0.9 hardens the path to 1.0: Rust VDOM performance, resilient WebSocket recovery, progressive enhancement, and a smaller surface area for teams that want to ship without a JavaScript app.
+Build reactive, real-time applications with Django and Python. djust 1.0 is here: a Rust VDOM for performance, resilient WebSocket recovery, accessibility in the box, and far less surface area for teams that want to ship without a JavaScript app.

-djust is moving from fast iteration to a stable 1.0 contract.
-The marketing story is simple: keep Django as the application model, use Rust where performance matters, and remove the frontend app unless you actually need one.
+djust has reached a stable 1.0 contract — the public API is frozen and SemVer-stable after eighteen release candidates of hardening in production deployments.
+The story is unchanged: keep Django as the application model, use Rust where performance matters, and remove the frontend app unless you actually need one.

-• Framework package consolidation is complete: auth, tenants, theming, components, and admin now live behind core extras.
+• Framework package consolidation has shipped: auth, tenants, theming, components, and admin all live behind core extras.

-• Rust partial rendering, keyed loops, temporary assigns, streaming, server actions, and markdown streaming are in the release line.
+• Rust partial rendering, keyed loops, temporary assigns, streaming, server actions, and markdown streaming are all in the 1.0 line.

-• The remaining 1.0 work is intentionally boring: accessibility, progressive enhancement, recovery polish, docs, and migration sharp edges.
+• The 1.0 release cycle was intentionally boring: accessibility, recovery polish, docs, and migration sharp edges — eighteen release candidates of it.

 Rust VDOM